Subramanian-MK/Subramanian-MK/README.md

 # 💫 About Me:
-I'm Subramanian and I'm studying Computer Science Engineering in second year at University College of Engineering, Nagercoil in Tamilnadu.<br><br>
+I'm Subramanian and I'm studying Computer Science Engineering at University College of Engineering, Nagercoil in Tamilnadu.<br><br>

 ## 🌐 Socials: